-A moderate 5 mile hike along fire roads and trails, just outside Simi Valley.
-Easy trailhead access, interesting rock formations, and breathtaking vistas (when the air is clear), make this a great choice for an afternoon hike when you’re pressed for time.
+The trail to Rocky Peak is a moderate 5 mile hike along fire roads and trails, just outside Simi Valley.
+Easy trailhead access, interesting rock formations, and breathtaking vistas (when the air is clear), make this a great choice for an afternoon hike when you’re pressed for time — just avoid the hottest parts of the day / year.

 A reader wrote in to tell me about this trail, saying, “when you don’t have the time for a major hike, this can be a fun, quick adventure to get you out of the house.”
 It sounded pretty good from his description, but I was a bit skeptical when I arrived at the trailhead and found that it was directly next to the 118 Freeway.
 So close, in fact, that I had to walk across a bridge over the highway to get to the trail.